1961 Cal Poly Pomona Broncos football team

-The 1961 Cal Poly Pomona Broncos football team represented the Cal Poly Kellogg-Voorhis Unit—now known as California State Polytechnic University, Pomona—as an independent during the 1961 NCAA College Division football season.
+The 1961 Cal Poly Pomona Broncos football team represented the Cal Poly Kellogg-Voorhis Unit—now known as California State Polytechnic University, Pomona—as an independent during the 1961 college football season.
 Led by fifth-year head coach Don Warhurst, Cal Poly Pomona compiled a record of 6–3.
 The team outscored its opponents 258 to 147 for the season.
 The Broncos played home games at L.A.
 State Stadium in Los Angeles.